‘Real Housewives Of Orange County’ Star Vicki Gunvalson Posts Touching Tribute To Daughter Briana Culberson

 Briana Culberson has pretty much grown up on the Real Housewives of Orange County.
-Briana was first introduced into the hit reality television series as Vicki Gunvalson’s daughter and since then she has become a mom and a wife.
+Briana was first introduced into the hit reality television series as Vicki Gunvalson’s daughter and since then, she has become a mom and a wife.
 Vicki Gunvamlson and her son-in-law, Ryan Culberson, paid tribute to Briana as she endures struggles with her health.

 Briana is recently recovering from her hospitalization due to her ongoing battle with lupus, according to Radar Online.
 Vicki shared a throwback photo of Briana smiling in her nurse’s garb.